CartoDB/carto-workshop/01-builder-visualization/exercises/aggregations.md

 ## 1. Import and create map
 ### 1. 1.
 Use the link above to download the dataset and import it to the account.
-* Just drag and drop the file into the CARTO Maps interface and wait for the dataset to be imported.
+* Just drag and drop the file into CARTO Dashboard and wait for the dataset to be imported.
 The map should be automatically created.

 ## 2. Administrative regions aggregation
 ### 2. 1.
 Select an aggregated visualization
-* Click on the layer and then on `STYLE` to access the visualization properties.
+* Click on the layer name and then on *STYLE* to access the visualization properties.
-* Scroll horizontally on the first section to find the `ADM.
-REGIONS` aggregation method
+* Scroll horizontally on the *Aggregation* options to find *ADM.
+REGIONS* and select it
 ![adm-agg-01](imgs/01-adm-agg-01.png)

 * This will create an aggregated visualization using the world borders polygons.
-* By default, it will use countries and `COUNT` aggregation method
+* By default, it will use countries in *ADMIN.
+LEVEL* and *count* as *OPERATION*

 ![adm-agg-02](imgs/01-adm-agg-02.png)